OptimalBits/ground/Readme.md

 #Introduction

-Ground is a compact, modern web development framework providing you with all the building blocks necessary to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.
+Ground is a compact, modern web development framework providing you with all the building blocks necessary to create realtime interactive web applications that are required to work seamlessly both online and offline.

-Ground is light (15Kb + 5Kb of dependencies), and well suited both for desktop and mobile applications.
+Ground is light (15Kb + 5Kb of dependencies), and well suited for both desktop and mobile applications.

-In ground, most of the application logic is moved from the server to the client, whereas the server acts just as an scalable, efficient storage and synchronization controller.
+In ground, most of the application logic is moved from the server to the client, whereas the server acts mostly as an scalable, efficient storage and synchronization controller.

-It includes also some rather useful features such as a hierarchical routing system, an undo/redo manager, property and declarative bindings, reference counting and automatic synchronization between clients and servers while always maintaining high performance and low memory consumption.
+It includes also some rather useful features such as a hierarchical routing system, an undo/redo manager, property and declarative bindings, reference counting and automatic synchronization between clients and servers.
+It is design to always maintaining a high performance and low memory consumption.

 Ground is written in [Typescript](http://www.typescriptlang.org/), for modularity and stability and is suitable for both javascript and typescript projects.